Photo by Susan Moldenhauer

 About Ann

 Ann McCutchan is the author of six books, most recently The Life She Wished to Live: A Biography of Marjorie Kinnan Rawlings, Author of The Yearling, released in 2021 by W.W.
 Norton.
-As well, she is a busy lyricist and librettist, with nine commissioned works, including Gal Young ‘Un, an opera based on a story by Marjorie Kinnan Rawliings, with composer Mark Alan Taggart, to be premiered by the East Carolina University Opera Studio in April, 2024.
+As well, she is a busy lyricist and librettist, with nine commissioned works.
 Her personal essays have appeared in various journals and The Best American Spiritual Writing.

 I was born in Washington, D.C., moved with my family to Florida at age five, and grew up on the Atlantic coast, close to the beach.
 The ocean, long walks on the sand, and eventually, skipping school to drive central Florida’s back roads, fed my imagination and the desire to lead a creative life.
 My obsessions were music, reading and writing.

 At first, music won out.
 I studied clarinet performance, played in orchestras and chamber groups, and collaborated with composers on new, experimental works.
-Then came opportunities to write about music, which led to years of full-time arts journalism, magazine work, editing, and book writing.
+Then came opportunities to write about music, which led to years of arts journalism, magazine work, editing, book writing, and teaching in community writing workshops.

-I’ve been a professor of music history and English (University of Wyoming) and of creative writing (the University of North Texas) and am a librettist as well, having written nine commissioned musical texts, from songs to operas.
+More recently: I was a professor of music history and English at the University of Wyoming, and founding director of UW’s MFA Creative Writing Program.
+Next, I was a professor of creative writing at the the University of North Texas, and editor of the American Literary Review.
+I have worked as a librettist as well, having written nine commissioned musical texts, from songs to operas.

 In 2014, with the support of the Bartlett Foundation, I left my teaching post in Texas to research and write The Life She Wished to Live: A Biography of Marjorie Kinnan Rawlings, Author of “The Yearling.”
-Previous fellowships and residencies have come from the Rockefeller Foundation, Cornell University, the MacDowell Colony, the Ucross Foundation, the Jentel Foundation, the Hambidge Center, and others.
-I live outside Asheville, NC with my husband Ken Gerow, a statistician who plays upright bass in an American roots band, and our brilliant Australian Shepherd, Cora.
+Previous fellowships and residencies have come from the Rockefeller Foundation, Cornell University, the MacDowell Colony, the Ucross Foundation, the National Park Service, the Jentel Foundation, the Hambidge Center, Virginia Center for the Creative Arts, and others.
+I live outside Asheville, NC with my husband Ken Gerow, a statistician, and our brilliant Australian Shepherd, Cora.

 DeskOne.JPG